imevro/react-ui/README.md

   </UI.Grid.Row>
 </UI.Grid.Container>
 ```
+Container by default have fixed width, add <UI.Grid.Container fluid> to be 100% width.

 Add any of the below mentioned modifier to change number of the column:
 * xs, sm, md, lg